tombola/tombola.github.com/_posts/2014-02-10-simple-blogging.md

 It gives me to put content I might want to share with someone, regardless of whether anyone finds it, or chooses to read it.

 So I have decided to make a blog.
+Simple to start, pretty later.

 The thing is, I have done this many time before, partly just to trial different platforms ([wordpress](http://wordpress.com/), [blogger](https://www.blogger.com), posterous, [svtle](https://svbtle.com/).
 Last time round I settled on posterous.
 For those of you (imaginary readers), that do not know, posterous was a blogging platform that linked in with services like twitter to spread your content across different channels.
 Unfortunately, posterous was bought out and closed down by twitter.
 I could have [moved my posts](http://techcrunch.com/2013/02/15/posterous-will-shut-down-on-april-30th-co-founder-garry-tan-launches-posthaven-to-save-your-sites/) on to 'posthaven', but it didn't seem worth it.
 I am not a very frequent blogger, I didn't have too many posts.